mh-cbon/http-file-store/README.md

 # express handlers

 `http-file-store` can also be consumed as a module of your project.
-It provides two handlers to use with an express application.
+It provides multiple handlers to use with an express application.

 ### Example